Where is Superior Wellness located?

 What should I expect at my first treatment?

 At your first session, there will be a short for for you to fill out regarding how you are feeling and a signature related to maintaining to privacy and releasing liability.
 Lori will go over your history and current symptoms prior to starting treatment.
 Because Lori specializes in fascial counterstrain, this does involve performing a cranial bone motion testing technique, which is an objective assessment of which body system and location within that body system are dysfunctional and contributing to your symptoms.
 This is done in sitting or lying down and repeated as needed to guide treatment.
 Hands-on methods are used for treatment and focus is on treating the cause which at times may be in a different location from where you are feeling the pain.
 Treatment during the session should be very tolerable as most techniques used are gentle and not meant to increase your pain during the session.
 Plan to wear comfortable clothing.
-All surfaces are cleaned thoroughly prior to your session, there is an air purifier in the room, and masks are being worn.
-These protocols, including mask usage, will remain in place until further notice.
-Lori has completed her Covid-19 vaccine.
+All surfaces are cleaned thoroughly prior to your session, there is an air purifier in the room, and Lori for he time being is continuing to wear a mask when treating.
+No mask usage is required Lori has completed her Covid-19 vaccine series.

 Does insurance cover treatments by an osteopathic manual practitioner or treatments performed at Superior Wellness?

-Currently, no. However, patients have been able to successfully submit invoices for treatment to be covered by their HSA (health savings account).
+No. Superior Wellness noes not work with or provide information to insurance companies and has no relationship/coverage with any insurance company.
+However, patients have been able to successfully submit invoices for treatment to be covered by their HSA (health savings account).
 This may vary depending upon your personal benefit plan.
 At any time, you may request an invoice/receipt from Lori which can then be sent to you by email.
+The invoice is the only type of documentation that is able to be provided to you - no exceptions.

 How do I pay for my session?

-Payment can be made when making the appointment during online booking using a PayPal account.
-You may also pay in person at your session using cash or check, PayPal, or Venmo.
-Currently, no credit cards are able to be accepted at time of treatment.
+Payment can be made when making the appointment during online booking using your PayPal account.
+You may also pay in person at your session using cash, check, or PayPal.
+Currently, credit cards are NOT able to be accepted in person at the time of your visit (only through PayPal).

 Are gift certificates available?